 Gradually, her home is swamped and she is excluded from it, a place overtaken by the flood water.
 The losses to Nevile’s family are minimal, however, and the relative comfort of having sustained no major injury allows Nevile time and space to reflect on the event and the place of the flood.
 From the relative security and safety of her rescue boat she noted, “The flood though sad was a very beautiful sight and the sun shining brightly on the expanse of water in the hues . . . and the hedges with their autumnal tints (which are very beautiful this year) appearing out of it.”
 Here is a place transformed by the flood.
-Her account provides a continuum along which she and her family move, from confinement in- to exclusion from the home place as it becomes, progressively imbricated with Nature through the flood.
+Her account provides a continuum along which she and her family move, from confinement in to exclusion from the home place as it becomes progressively imbricated with Nature through the flood.
 Her home becomes a weathered place.

 Conclusion: Weather Places and Stories for Action

-In my final section, and as a way of concluding, I wish to return to the relationship between climate and weather and to consider how situated weather stories such as those discussed in this paper and ideas around elemental place making at a range of scales, can be brought to bear to support preparation for climate futures.
+In my final section, and as a way of concluding, I wish to return to the relationship between climate and weather and to consider how situated weather stories such as those discussed in this paper and ideas around elemental place making at a range of scales can be brought to bear to support preparation for climate futures.
 My point of departure is a set of interconnected dilemmas.
-In recent years in the UK as elsewhere, polling has revealed a small decline in concern alongside an increase in scepticism with respect the seriousness of climate change.
-This is, arguably, resulting in less compulsion or will towards action and personal commitment,76 notwithstanding recognition of a climate emergency in many governmental and institutional settings.
+In recent years in the UK as elsewhere, polling has revealed a small decline in concern alongside an increase in skepticism with respect to the seriousness of climate change.
+This is arguably resulting in less compulsion or will toward action and personal commitment,76 notwithstanding recognition of a climate emergency in many governmental and institutional settings.
 To some extent this lack of engagement, or disengagement, is a function of two key parameters.
-There is still a “legitimate uncertainty about the exact impacts of climate change, as our understanding of how climate systems work and interact with the human and biological systems is far from complete.77 Yet, it is also becoming clear that climate change is still perceived by many to be a “psychologically distant” issue on a number of different dimensions both spatially and temporally.
-To reduce this “distance” it has been argued that we need to make climate change “more real, local, relevant and immediate.”78
+There is still a “legitimate uncertainty about the exact impacts of climate change, as our understanding of how climate systems work and interact with the human and biological systems is far from complete.”77 Yet it is also becoming clear that climate change is still perceived by many to be a “psychologically distant” issue on a number of different dimensions both spatially and temporally.
+To reduce this distance it has been argued that we need to make climate change “more real, local, relevant and immediate.”78

 This means thinking about experiences of weather in place and potentially in a range of different types of place.
-A growing body of scholarship is seeking to reinforce the saliency of a particular, locally understood interpretation of climate through weather, to demonstrate the importance of spatial and temporally contingency in understanding climate variability.
-The situated nature of climate experienced through local weather is increasingly being recognised as fundamental to understanding how the public perceives, responds and adapts to climate changes.79
+A growing body of scholarship is seeking to reinforce the saliency of a particular, locally understood interpretation of climate through weather, to demonstrate the importance of spatial and temporal contingency in understanding climate variability.
+The situated nature of climate experienced through local weather is increasingly being recognized as fundamental to understanding how the public perceives, responds to, and adapts to climate changes.79

-Furthermore, as Adger et al. have noted, “place attachment is . . . emerging as an important factor for climate adaptation in regions where existing livelihoods are unlikely to be maintained as the impacts of climate change are increasingly manifest.”80 Indeed, connectedness to place is important to climate change attitudes and behaviours because it can engender place protective intentions.81 Locating climate through local weather stories and specific weather places, and different types of places therefore, is thought to represent a useful means of (re)engaging the public in debates about how climate change may affected them locally.82
+Furthermore, as Adger et al. have noted, “Place attachment is . . . emerging as an important factor for climate adaptation in regions where existing livelihoods are unlikely to be maintained as the impacts of climate change are increasingly manifest.”80 Indeed, connectedness to place is important to climate change attitudes and behaviors because it can engender place-protective intentions.81 Locating climate through local weather stories and specific weather places, and different types of places, is therefore thought to represent a useful means of (re)engaging the public in debates about how climate change may affect them locally.82